 Throughout the years, we were blessed at the Motherhouse we have two groups who serve quietly behind the scenes — the Honor Guards and the Craft Volunteers.
 The presence of Honor Guards in the crypt and chapel of the National Shrine helps visitors to feel comfortable and safe.
 The Gift Shop’s attractive displays owe much to the nimble fingers and creative imagination of the women who turned creative ideas into wonderful creations that filled the shelves of our Mission Center Gift Shop for years.
 Both of these groups were comprised of outstandingly generous individuals who volunteered their time, energy, and even supplies, to assist the SBS.

 On the national level there are the Associates of the Sisters of the Blessed Sacrament (ASBS) and the National Alumni Organizations.
 While the National Alumni Organization has grown smaller as the number of schools run by our sister has decline over the last 35 years and Alumni members are growing older, there are still seven active chapters.
 During the year the chapters hold fund-raising and social events to help support the ministry of the Sisters of the Blessed Sacrament.
 The groups come together for a picnic at the Motherhouse in July, have fun together and celebrate their oneness with each other and the sisters at Mass in the afternoon.

 The number of ASBS, meanwhile, has been growing.
-While most were organized in areas where SBS have served, some have sprung up elsewhere.
+While most of these faith communities were organized in areas where SBS have served, some have sprung up elsewhere.
 ASBS can be found from Illinois to Louisiana, from Georgia to Arizona and from Maine to California.
 There is also a group in Haiti that has taken on the responsibility of the SBS mission there.

 St. Katharine relied on the assistance and encouraged of her relatives and friends, but especially of her sister Louise Drexel Morrell.
 The Associates see Louise as the first ASBS.